 Children admitted to the hospital for an overnight visit will stay in the Ellison Building at MassGeneral Hospital for Children.
 General medical and surgical-care patients stay on the 17th or 18th floor, complete with child- and adolescent-friendly rooms, playrooms and lounges.
 Each room also is equipped with a bathroom, shower and television.
 Laptop computers and game consoles also are available on inpatient floors.
 Each floor has a kitchen and laundry services for extended stays.
 Parents may stay overnight with their child in the room.

-The Pediatric Intensive Care Unit (PICU) is on the third floor of the Ellison building and the Neonatal Intensive Care Unit (NICU) is on the 10th floor of the Blake building.
+The Pediatric Intensive Care Unit (PICU) is on the sixth floor of the Bigelow building and the Neonatal Intensive Care Unit (NICU) is on the 10th floor of the Blake building.
 Overnight accommodations are available for parents near both intensive care units, and some units in the NICU include accommodations for parents.
 Depending on your child’s case, he/she may spend a few days or a week or more in the PICU or NICU.
 Then your child will be transferred to an inpatient floor for continued recovery.

 Help Adjusting to the Hospital